fdmsantos/MyDocs/docs/certifications/aws/networking-specialty.md

 * Allows multiple VPN connections to be attached a single VGW
 * This can be used to provide redundant connections from a single datacenter for redundancy, so that if one Customer Gateway fails the redundant Customer Gateway can be used
     * When using it for redundant connections, the prefix should be the same (0.0.0.0/0)
-* Multiple distinct dataceneters can also be connected to AWS VPN cloudHub
+* Multiple distinct datacenters can also be connected to AWS VPN cloudHub
-    * With multiple datacenters, the prefizes should be different each site to the VGW
+    * With multiple datacenters, the prefixes should be different each site to the VGW
 * Connected VPNs may access the VPC viua the VGW, and other connected VPNs as well
     * VPN Cloudhub operates on a hub-and-spoke model that can be used with and without a VPC
 * Different BGP ASNs are required for each VPN